nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 which is relatively more crowded than other bus stops.<br><br>
 <img src="UG_Figures/routemap1.png" alt="RouteMapCommand" width=650><br>

-3. With this information, you could explore other bus routes to your destination.
+3. With this information, you could explore other bus routes to get to your destination.
 <!-- @@author -->

 <div style="page-break-after: always;"></div>